Countdown Numbers Game Solver

-version 4B, notes updated 2025-03-22
+version 4B, notes updated 2025-06-11

 Overview

-It is just one of many such programs to be found online today.
+It is one of many similar programs to be found online today.
 It started as a 1988 Christmas break project under Xenix on a 12 MHz Intel 80286 CPU.
 It was a challenge then to write code that would find any solution within half a minute if there was one.
 Version 1 did this but it took some minutes to conclude without a result when there was no exact solution.
 Now updated for Linux, the same core solver runs much more quickly on a modern processor.
-Functional updates have improved completeness and, from much more interesting research, improved human-friendliness in ways described below.
+The updates have improved completeness and, from much more interesting research, have improved human-friendliness in ways described below.

 The baseline code reads a problem from its command line and prints the solutions.
 There is also a text-graphic interface version (not provided) which additionally provides suggested solutions for the Letters Round.